Bringing together employers, partners and young people.

 DYW North East plays a key part in the delivery of this initiative.
 We help employers in the region to pledge their support for young people by offering opportunities in the areas that are the best fit for their business.

-Employers are key to the success of the Young Person's Guarantee.
+Employers are instrumental to the success of the Young Person's Guarantee.
 By pledging your support, you are helping to develop our region's young workforce, as well as building your business for the future by gaining earlier access to future talent.

 It's simple to get involved.
 Navigate to this page here, where you can complete the short pledge form online (remember to select North East as your regional group in the drop down box).
 There is also an option to download the form, complete it and return it to info@dyw.org.uk.